mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 If installing Ansible from a package manager such as `apt`, the latest `ansible.cfg` file should be present in `/etc/ansible`.

-If you installed Ansible from `pip` or from source, you may want to create this file in order to override default settings in Ansible.
+If you installed Ansible from `pip` or the source, you may want to create this file to override default settings in Ansible.

 ```bash
 wget https://raw.githubusercontent.com/ansible/ansible/devel/examples/ansible.cfg